Custom CRM: functionality, development process & implementation guidelines

 Building your own CRM solution from scratch can take over 2,000 work hours over a 6-month+ development timeline, but figures can vary widely based on the project’s complexity.

-A typical custom CRM development tech stack includes back-end technologies (.NET, Java, Python, PHP, etc.) and front-end technologies (React, Angular, Vue.js, and more).
+A typical custom CRM software development tech stack includes back-end technologies (.NET, Java, Python, PHP, etc.) and front-end technologies (React, Angular, Vue.js, and more).

 AI in CRM: